ellenra/Plein_Publique_Technical_Exercise/README.md

 # Plein Publique Technical Exercise

 This project sets up a small analytics stack to analyze e-commerce data.
-Data is imported into Supabase (Postgres), transformed with SQL views, and can be visualized in a Looker Studio dashboard.
+Data is imported into Supabase (Postgres), transformed with SQL views and can be visualized in a Looker Studio dashboard or any other analytics tool.

+### Assumptions

 ### Running Queries